Moorish Castle: Best Tips For Visiting This Year

 Constructed in the 10th century during the Muslim occupation of the Iberian Peninsula, the Moorish Castle enjoyed a very strategic location, on one of the highest peaks of the Sintra Mountains.
 However, the fortress was conquered by King Afonso Henriques in 1147, thus becoming part of the Kingdom of Portugal!

-So, do you want to know more about the Moorish Castle: Best Tips For Visiting In 2024?
+So, do you want to know more about the Moorish Castle: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!